 Chelsea played out a 3-3 draw with West Brom at the Hawthorns on Saturday evening.

-It was a game of two halves at the Hawthornes as Frank Lampard's side came back from three goals down to seal a point on the road.
+Frank Lampard's side came back from three down to seal a point at West Brom.

-The Baggies owned the Blues in the first half as a double from Callum Robinson and a cool finish from Kyle Bartley made it 3-0 at half-time.
+The Baggies ran riot over the Blues in the first half as a double from Callum Robinson and a cool finish from Kyle Bartley made it 3-0 at half-time.

-Chelsea responded 10 minutes into the second half through Mason Mount and substitute Callum Hudson-Odoi topped it up by putting the ball into the bottom corner following a great 1-2 move.
+Chelsea responded 10 minutes into the second half through Mason Mount and substitute Callum Hudson-Odoi topped it up by putting the ball in the bottom corner following a great 1-2 move.

 And, Abraham, who missed a brilliant chance in the first half, wrapped up the comeback in extra time with a close-range finish after goalkeeper Sam Johnstone parried midfielder Kai Havertz's shot.